w3c/wai-media-guide/description.md

 ### Integrated &ndash; Creating Integrated Description

 This approach works for some new videos.
 The process to develop a video with integrated description is basically:
 1. When writing the script, make sure all relevant visual information is included.
-See [Tips for Writing Descriptions below](#writing) and examples in Accessible Audio and Video Content, [Integrate descriptionsection](/design-develop/media/av-content/#integrate-description))
+See [Tips for Writing Descriptions below](#writing) and examples in Accessible Audio and Video Content, [Integrate description section](/design-develop/media/av-content/#integrate-description))
 2. Before finalizing the video, check to confirm that all relevant visual information is covered in the audio.

 ### Text &ndash; Creating Description in a Text File